yhara/nlog2/README.md

 # NLog2

-nlog2 is a simple blog engine/cms for me, written in Ruby.
+nlog2 is a simple blog engine/cms for me, written in Ruby and Sinatra.

+(Rather than using it as-is, it is preferred to fork this repo and customize it for you because some of the features may not make sense to you.
+I'd like to keep the code simple enough to do that.)

+## Features

+- Permanent pages (accessible without date, like http://yhara.jp/About)

 ## Requirements